quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 the peer is allowed to send ACK_FREQUENCY frames independent of whether it also sends the min_ack_delay transport parameter or not.

-Receiving a min_ack_delay transport parameter indicates that the peer might send ACK_FREQUENCY frames in the future.
-Until an ACK_FREQUENCY frame is received, receiving this transport parameter does not cause the endpoint to change its acknowledgement behavior.
+Until an ACK_FREQUENCY frame is received, sending the min_ack_delay transport parameter does not cause the endpoint to change its acknowledgement behavior.

 Endpoints MUST NOT remember the value of the min_ack_delay transport parameter they received for use in a subsequent connection.
 Consequently, ACK_FREQUENCY